-The following persons have been designated as the Key Managerial Personnel of theCompany pursuant to Sections 2(51) and 203 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014.
+The following persons have been designated as the Key Managerial Personnel of theCompany pursuant to Sections 2(51) and 203 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014:

 Directors' Responsibility Statement

-Pursuant to the provisions of section 134(5) of the Companies Act 2013 ("theAct") your Directors based on the representations received from the OperatingManagement and after due enquiry confirm that:
+Pursuant to the provisions of Section 134(5) of the Companies Act 2013 ("theAct") your Directors based on the representations received from the OperatingManagement and after due enquiry confirm that:

 iii. they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.

-iv. they have prepared the annual accounts for financial year ended 31st March 2017 ona going concern basis.
+iv. they have prepared the annual accounts for financial year ended 31st March 2021 ona going concern basis.

-v. they have laid down adequate internal financial controls to be followed by theCompany and that such internal financial controls were operating effectively during thefinancial year ended 31st March 2017.
+v. they have laid down adequate internal financial controls to be followed by theCompany and that such internal financial controls were operating effectively during thefinancial year ended 31st March 2021.

-vi. they have devised proper systems to ensure compliance with provisions of allapplicable laws and that such systems were adequate and operating effectively during thefinancial year ended 31st March 2017.
+vi. they have devised proper systems to ensure compliance with provisions of allapplicable laws and that such systems were adequate and operating effectively during thefinancial year ended 31st March 2021.

 Performance Evaluation of the Board